kyle-silver/kyle-silver.github.io/src/transcriptions/bright-mississippi/index.md

 ---
 layout: post.pug
 title: Bright Mississippi (Wynton Marsalis)
-preview: I originally transcribed this solo back in 2017, but I was never entirely happy with it.
-Marsalis plays some sections with such speed that even slowing the recording down to a glacial pace in Audacity didn&rsquo;t help.
-Instead I needed rely on my knowledge of improvisational idioms, the mechanics of trumpet playing, and gut instinct&hellip;
+preview: I originally transcribed this solo back in 2017 but was never really happy with the final result.
+The playing is just <i>so fast</i> that even after slowing the recording down to 10% speed in Audacity it was still hard to make out exactly what was going on.
+With technology failing me once again, I had to take a more <i>vibes-based</i> approach
 year: 2021
 month: "09"
 day: "04"